Prompt Engineering Guide

 3. Sub-task handlers can be reused across multiple tasks.

-DECOMP in Action: Letter Concatenation
+DecomP in Action: Letter Concatenation

 Let’s consider an example of Decomposed Prompting in action.
 Suppose we need to concatenate the first letter of each word in a string, using spaces as separators.
 This can be achieved by breaking the problem into three sub-tasks: